TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ### GetImmaculateConceptionState () {: aria-label='Functions' }
 #### int GetImmaculateConceptionState ( ) {: .copyable aria-label='Functions' }
 Returns how many hearts have been collected with the Immaculate Conception item.
 Resets to 0 after spawning a familiar/soul heart.

 ___
+### GetInnateCollectibleCount () {: aria-label='Functions' }
+#### int GetInnateCollectibleCount ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Collectible, string GroupKey = "" ) {: .copyable aria-label='Functions' }
+Returns how many innate copies of this collectible are currently in the specified group.

+___
+### GetInnateCollectibleGroup () {: aria-label='Functions' }
+#### table GetInnateCollectibleGroup ( string GroupKey ) {: .copyable aria-label='Functions' }
+Returns a table of the innate collectibles currently in the specified group.

+The returned table has [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) as the keys and current counts as the values.
+If no copies of the item are in the group, it will not have an entry in the table.

+___
+### GetInnateTrinketCount () {: aria-label='Functions' }
+#### int GetInnateTrinketCount ( [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) Trinket, string GroupKey = "" ) {: .copyable aria-label='Functions' }
+Returns how many innate copies of this trinket are currently in the specified group.

+Note that golden trinkets are counted separately.

+___
+### GetInnateTrinketGroup () {: aria-label='Functions' }
+#### table GetInnateTrinketGroup ( string GroupKey ) {: .copyable aria-label='Functions' }
+Returns a table of the innate trinket currently in the specified group.

+The returned table has [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) as the keys and current counts as the values.
+If no copies of the item are in the group, it will not have an entry in the table.

+Note that golden trinkets are counted separately.

+___
 ### GetItemStateCooldown () {: aria-label='Functions' }